revagomes/training/README.md

       SitesurveyDataTest.php      <-- Tests data storage and admin page SitesurveyFormTest.php      <-- Tests form usage and data storage SitesurveyTestBase.php      <-- Abstract base class for test setup

+## Hints

+For this lesson, the primary files we are concerned with are:

+* sitesurvey.routing.yml
+* lib/Drupal/sitesurvey/Form/SitesurveyForm.php